The CTI Echo Chamber: Fragmentation, Overlap, and Vendor Specificity in Twenty Years of Cyber Threat Reporting: CTI Ecosystem Overview

 \subsection{Campaigns over the Years}

-Table \ref{tab:top_years} shows the distribution of the number of attack campaigns reported over a twenty-year period, along with the top reported threat actors, motivations, and targeted geographies and sector per year.
+Table \ref{tab:top_years} shows the distribution of the number of attack campaigns reported over a twenty-year period, along with the top threat actors, motivations, and targeted geographies and sector per year.
 For this analysis, we restrict the corpus to reports of type \texttt{TAA}, \texttt{CA}, \texttt{MVA} and \texttt{ITI}.
-We will refer to this subset, composed of 9,359 reports, as \subsetname.
-This selection is designed to only consider well-formed documents that reliably link each threat actor to its associated information and activity.
-Including \texttt{TLT} or other types of report would conflate data across multiple actors mentioned in the same document.
+We will refer to this subset, composed of {11,862} reports, as \subsetname.
+This selection is designed to only consider documents that reliably link each threat actor to its associated information and activity.
+Including \texttt{TLT} or other types of report would conflate data between multiple actors mentioned in the same document.

-Geographically, the US receives the highest volume of attacks (1,309), followed by Ukraine (431), South Korea (430), India (410), and Russia (393).
+Geographically, the US receives the highest volume of attacks ({1,603}), followed by Ukraine ({568}), South Korea ({527}), India ({513}), and Russia ({459}).
 Motivations have undergone a fundamental transition: while the early 2010s were dominated by \texttt{Espionage \& Intelligence Collection (EIC)}, the landscape shifted heavily toward \texttt{Financial/Cybercrime (FC)} starting in 2017, coinciding with the professionalization and expansion of ransomware groups.
-The transition of the primary victim business sector from \texttt{Finance, Banking \& Insurance (FBI)} to the broader \texttt{Government \& Public Administration (GPA)} category suggests a move toward more state-focused targeting.
-The focus of these reports highlights a reliance on \texttt{MVA} as the main type of CTI documentation, being the most frequent type of report for 18 years.
+The primary victim business sector is, in nearly every year, \texttt{Government \& Public Administration (GPA)}, suggesting a persistent focus on state-related targets.
+The extracted data indicates a reliance on \texttt{MVA} as the main type of CTI documentation, being the most frequent type of report for every year.

-Our findings are mostly in consonance with the recent analysis by Yuldoshkhujaev et al.~\cite{Yuldoshkhujaev2025}, although their dataset is significantly smaller (47 reports from 13 vendors covering the 2014-2023 period).
+Our findings are mostly consistent with the recent analysis by Yuldoshkhujaev et al.~\cite{Yuldoshkhujaev2025}, although their dataset is significantly smaller (1,418 reports covering the 2014-2023 period).
 We also find that the most frequent targets are government and defense sectors in the US, reinforcing the premise that state-level infrastructure is a primary victim of cyberattacks.
-There is also significant overlap in terms of (a) threat actor dominance, particularly with \texttt{Turla}, \texttt{Fancy Bear/APT28} and \texttt{Lazarus} during the 2016–2021 window; and (b) frequent geographies other than the US, with South Korea (2018 and 2023) and Ukraine (2022) as notable cases.
+There is also significant overlap in terms of (a) threat actor dominance, particularly with \texttt{Turla}, \texttt{Fancy Bear/APT28} and \texttt{Lazarus} during the 2016–2021 window; and (b) frequent geographies other than the US, with South Korea (2018 and 2023) and Ukraine (2022) as notable cases since they were among the most attacked geographies in these years.